axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-03-do-we-need-groups-anymore.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>I am starting to wonder whether we need groups at all anymore.
-What if RAD income just came from personal rather than corporate income?
+What if <span class="_paradigm">RAD</span> income just came from personal rather than corporate income?
 I am also really tempted to start calling groups of <span class="_paradigm">RADICAL</span> people Conviviums, a word that I got from one of the CasP papers.</p>
- <p>So I’m going to try and flesh out this idea of payment.
-Let’s say, I think of RADs as being able to reward the giants on whose shoulders I have stood and the people I am in community with.
+ <p>So I&rsquo;m going to try and flesh out this idea of payment.
+Let&rsquo;s say, I think of RADs as being able to reward the giants on whose shoulders I have stood and the people I am in community with.
 And solely that.
-So I don’t pay that group with a corporate income, but a personal income.</p>
+So I don&rsquo;t pay that group with a corporate income, but a personal income.</p>
  <p>For example, I have a YouTube channel.
 I generate revenues for myself from two sources,</p>
  <ul>
   <li>First, the Ad revenue from YouTube.</li>
   <li>Second, the Patreon revenue.<li>
  </ul>
  <p>Now, I start a Discord chat that centers around my inventing activities.
 Everyone who is a Patreon sponsor gets to be in the chat.
 Some of them provide value in the form of feedback about my videos and inspire me.
 I want to reward them.
 So I invite them to my RAD community and give them RADs.
 Everyone who has RADs shares my revenue.
 Maybe not all of it, but, say, half of it.</p>
- <p>Let’s say I make $5K and I distribute $2.5K of  it through the RADs according to the allocations (<em>i.e.</em>, which everyone can see).
+ <p>Let&rsquo;s say I make $5K and I distribute $2.5K of  it through the RADs according to the allocations (<em>i.e.</em>, which everyone can see).
 The actual money can be distributed through Venmo, CashApp, or Zelle.</p>
  <p>Perhaps I only want to share the YouTube revenue and not the Patreon revenue.
-In this case, I’ll create a <span class="_paradigm">BANNER</span> for the <em>YouTube</em> revenue,</p>
+In this case, I&rsquo;ll create a <span class="_paradigm">BANNER</span> for the <em>YouTube</em> revenue,</p>
  <div class="_center">
   <img
    src="/assets/img/banners-adrians-example.svg"